 - 1. The Welcome page begins the MiCC Office Setup Wizard.
 After it opens, click Next. - 2.
 The install displays a message if it detects an older version of MiCC Office.
 The older version of MiCC Office must be removed before the install can continue.
 MiCC Office settings are preserved.
 Click Yes to uninstall. - 3.
 A message may appears asking for you to stop the MiCC Office server service and close any applications running on the computer.
 Click OK after you have stopped the service and closed all applications. - 4.
 The License Agreement page displays.
-Read the Microsoft License Agreement, select the lacept the terms in the license agreement option, and then click Next.
+Read the Microsoft License Agreement, select the I accept the terms in the license agreement option, and then click Next.

-₩ MiContact Center Office - InstallShield Wizard X License Agreement Please read the following license agreement carefully.
-END USER LICENSE AGREEMENT - Mitel MiContact Centre Office A CAREFULLY READ THE FOLLOWING AGREEMENT.
-INSTALLATION AND USE OF THE SOFTWARE CONSTITUTES YOUR ACCEPTANCE OF THIS AGREEMENT.
-IF YOU DO NOT AGREE TO THE TERMS OF THIS AGREEMENT PROMPTLY REMOVE THE SOFTWARE AND ALL COPIES FROM YOUR SERVER.
-LAWFUL USE OF THE SOFTWARE SCONDITIONAL UPON YOUR COMPLIANCE WITH THE TERMS OF THIS AGREEMENT.
-1.0 Definitions 1.0 Definitions ○ I accept the terms in the license agreement 4 I do not accept the terms in the license agreement InstallShield Print
+MiContact Center Office - InstallShield Wiza ard X License Agreement Please read the following license agreement carefully.
+Mitel END USER LICENSE AGREEMENT - Mitel MiContact Centre Office CAREFULLY READ THE FOLLOWING AGREEMENT.
+INSTALLATION AND SOFTWARE CONSTITUTES YOUR ACCEPTANCE OF THIS AGREEMENT.
+II NOT AGREE TO THE TERMS OF THIS AGREEMENT PROMPTLY REMOVE T SOFTWARE AND ALL COPIES FROM YOUR SERVER.
+LAWFUL USE OF T SOFTWARE IS CONDITIONAL UPON YOUR COMPLIANCE WITH THE TERM AGREEMENT.
+1.0 Definitions F YOU DO HE HE "Agreement" means this End User License Agreement.
+Print ○ I accept the terms in the license agreement ● I do not accept the terms in the license agreement Plint InstallShield < Back Next > Cancel